The Osaka Harbor ride is a great cycling route that takes you to some of the most iconic sights in Osaka (and also has two mini-ferry rides.)

-The ride past the aquarium takes you on the harbour’s edge as you cruise past families heading to the aquarium, people getting on harbour cruise boats and also people riding the Tempozan giant ferris wheel.
+The ride past the aquarium takes you on the harbor’s edge as you cruise past families heading to the aquarium, people getting on harbor cruise boats and also people riding the Tempozan giant ferris wheel.

 It’s here you’ll go past Tempozan park and to the Tempozan ferry terminal for your second river-crossing by ferry of the route.
 Like the first ferry, the ride is free and it dedicated for people and bicycles.
 The boat is a little larger than the first one and will give you some beautiful views of the Tempozan bridge over the Aji river (Ajigawa).

 The ride continues past Universal studios Japan on Sakurajima before another excellent bridge crossing over to Maishima.
 There is another ramp system to get you up onto the bridge which is quite easy to get up on the bike.